daniel-grimm/reference-material/languages/React.md

 ## Modules
 Modules are visually grouped items on the page that have related, but different data.

+Modules will often incorporate multiple components with related, but different data.

 ## Components
 Components are atomic visual components that can be re-used within the application.